MicrosoftDocs/Viva/Viva/engage/setup.md

  ## Customize the appearance for Viva Engage in the Teams store

  You can customize the appearance for the following properties of the Viva Engage app in the Teams app store:

  - app name
  - app description
  - app icons
  - accent color

-Customizing the Viva Engage app is a good choice for companies that have customized their network branding to fit their corporate identity.
+Customizing the Viva Engage app is a good choice for companies that tailor their network branding to fit their corporate identity.

-**Note:** Currently, this won't affect the Viva Engage app branding shown in the app _within_ the Viva Engage Experience.
+**Note:** Currently, customizations don't affect the Viva Engage app branding shown in the app _within_ the Viva Engage Experience.
 To learn more, see [Customize details of an app](/MicrosoftTeams/customize-apps#customize-details-of-an-app).

  ## Support adoption of Viva Engage